 What Are Some Alternatives to Driving?

-If your parents are no longer able to drive, share the following options with them.
+If your parents are no longer able to drive or you’re worried about their ability to drive, share the following alternative transportation options with them.
 Be sensitive as it might take some getting used to.
 You may have to help until it becomes familiar, but they’ll benefit from being able to get around on their own.

-Rideshare.
-Today rideshare options, like Uber, Lyft and others, offer rides with reduced rates.
+Today rideshare options like Uber, Lyft and others offer rides with reduced rates.
 If your parent is great with technology, this is an easy fit.

-Senior driving programs.
-Does your parent’s community or church offer assistance?
+Does your parents’ community or church offer assistance?
 These programs are very common and typically rely on volunteer drivers, so they can offer free or low-fee services.

 There’s a big gap between discovering some challenges behind the wheel and not being able to drive anymore.
-Learning to adapt driving habits to fit abilities helps make the road safer for everyone.
+Learning to adapt driving habits to fit their abilities helps make the road safer for everyone.
 And easing into driving alternatives makes the transition even more gradual and acceptable.
-With these tips, your parents are able to maintain their independence longer!
+With these tips, your parents could maintain their independence longer!